bbalganjjm/natural_js/docs/DEVELOPER-GUIDE-UI-Select.md

-# Natural-JS Select Component Developer Guide
+# Natural-UI Select Component Developer Guide

 The Select (N.select) component of Natural-JS is a UI component that binds data to select, input[type=checkbox], and input[type=radio] elements, providing selection functionality and extending the features of these controls.